Privacy

 8. HOW LONG IS YOUR DATA KEPT?

-Marketing and Client Relationship | 6 years from last contact |
+Client Relationship records6 years from last update

-Financial transaction | 6 years following transaction |
+Financial transaction6 years following transaction

 After the retention period, your personal data will either be securely deleted or anonymised, and it may be used for analytical purposes.